syndicate-storage/syndicate/README.md

 * Implementing scalable, secure VDI, using any combination of in-house and external storage and caches.
 * Implementing vendor-agnostic cloud storage gateways.

-Why use Syndicate of an existing cloud storage provider?
+Why use Syndicate of an existing cloud?
 --------------------------------------------------------

 Syndicate is **decentralized**.
 You can distribute Syndicate across multiple clouds, multiple local networks, and multiple devices and servers.
 Syndicate is not tied to any specific provider, and can tolerate a configurable number of server and provider failures.